-- A reasonable range of item difficulties; - P-values for MC and CR items were reasonable and within specified bounds; - Corrected point-biserial correlations were reasonable and within specified bounds; - No items with negative corrected point-biserial correlations were used; - Item response theory (IRT) a-parameters for all items were reasonable and greater than 0.50; - IRT b-parameters for all items were reasonable and between -2 and 3; - For MC items, IRT c-parameters were less than 0.40; - Few items with model fit flags were used; and - Few items with differential item functioning (DIF) flags were used.
+- A reasonable range of item difficulties was included. - P-values for MC and CR items were reasonable and within specified bounds. - Corrected point-biserial correlations were reasonable and within specified bounds. - No items with negative corrected point-biserial correlations were used. - Item response theory (IRT) a-parameters for all items were reasonable and greater than 0.50. - IRT b-parameters for all items were reasonable and between -2 and 3. - For MC items, IRT c-parameters were less than 0.40. - Few items with model fit flags were used. - Few items with differential item functioning (DIF) flags were used.

 More information about p-values, corrected point-biserial correlations, IRT parameters, and DIF calculations can be found in Volume 1.
-All item parameters used for scoring Florida students are based on statistics obtained from the Spring 2016 administration.
-The FSA was calibrated and equated to the Spring 2015 baseline scale.
+The Spring 2017 FSA was calibrated and equated to the Spring 2015 baseline scale.
 More details about calibration, equating, and scoring can be found in Volume 1.